 Note!
-My Toronto is only a small slice of that deluxe XL pizza pie with the initials GTA (Greater Toronto Area) but, thanks to Drake, cool folks these days call it The Six.
+My Toronto is only a small slice of an urban sprawl referred to as the Greater Toronto Area.
 I rarely venture north of Bloor, west of Bathurst, or east of the Beaches.
 The Danforth from Broadview Avenue to Pape is my Main Street!

 Temperatures have been unusually mild in Toronto this week.
-During mid-afternoons it got up as high as 11ºC and no one is talking of a white Christmas.
-Still, the Christmas decorations are up – especially in the shopping malls.
+Mid-afternoons it got up as high as 11ºC and no one is talking of a white Christmas.
+Still, the Christmas decorations are up, especially in the shopping malls.
 Residential streets are slowly being lit up.
 This Friday afternoon (two weeks before Christmas Day) I passed by three Riverdale houses in the process of being festooned with strings of lights and other Xmas artifacts.

 Notably absent from both the private and public displays is anything of an overtly religious nature.
 Christmas trees, lots of coloured lights, candy canes, reindeer, ribbons of red and green…that seems to be the way to go!
 I did, however, include a church or two in my list of places to photograph.
 First I cycled over to Church Street and Shuter, just east of the Eaton Center and St. Michael’s Cathedral (Roman Catholic).
 Unfortunately, the church was closed for what looks like a massive renovation.